emerald-dao/questbook-flow-concepts/LEARN.md

 Hello!
 In this quest, you will be learning the fundamental blockchain concepts necessary to understanding the Flow blockchain.
 There will be no coding.

+This quest was written by your *best* friends at Emerald City.
+If you have any questions along the way, don't be afraid to ask in our <a href="https://discord.gg/emeraldcity" target="_blank">Discord</a>.
+We would be so happy to help you along your journey.

 ## What the heck is a Blockchain?

 <img src="https://raw.githubusercontent.com/emerald-dao/questbook-flow-concepts/main/learn_src/learn_assets/blockchain.png" alt="drawing" width="600"/>